How to Create a MyMedicare.gov Account

 - Blood type

 - Emergency contacts

 MyMedicare.gov is a legitimate site.
 It's managed and paid for by the U.S. Centers for Medicare and Medicaid Services.
 Your information is secure, but be sure to log out and close your browser window, especially if using a shared or public computer.

 What If I Need Help?

-Click on the Live Chat button in the top right corner for support while using MyMedicare.gov.
+Click on the Live Chat button in the top right corner for support while using your MyMedicare.gov account.
 You can type messages into the chat box to communicate with a representative in real time.